I’m a PhD student in Distributed Software Engineering within the Department of Computing at Imperial College London.

-Now completing my PhD at Imperial College London under the supervision by Dr. Naranker Dulay, in which I have focused on building visual simulation tools and techniques for developing and testing Cyber-Physical systems and the Internet of Things.
+Now completing a PhD at Imperial College London under the supervision by Dr. Naranker Dulay, focusing on building visual simulation tools and techniques, coined “Visual Diffing”, for developing and testing Cyber-Physical systems and the Internet of Things.

-My interests include cyber-physical systems, IoT/smart/embedded/constrained devices, robotics, human-centric computing, virtual/augmented/mixed reality, distributed systems, operating systems...
+My research interests include cyber-physical systems, the Internet of Things, smart devices, embedded + constrained devices, robotics, human-centric computing, virtual/augmented/mixed reality, distributed systems and operating systems.

-I’ve been lucky enough to intern at two great companies, Fujitsu and JP Morgan, whilst studying for my undergraduate degree.
+I’ve had the opportunity to intern at two great companies, Fujitsu Labs and JP Morgan, during my academic career.

 I’ve worked at the Fujitsu Human Centric Robotics Lab in Atsugi, Japan and got to experience life there for three months.
 Whilst there I enjoyed the wonderful weather (lovely sun, oh and a typhoon, earthquake and many sweaty commutes) and worked with a fantastic team on an very cool teddy bear robotics project, check him out here.
 I also wrote a little blog about my trip here.

 A bus, train and weather ambient display utilising a Kindle e-reader.